Are you being a helicopter mom and doing too much for your children? Learn how to stop hovering over your child and focus on these benefits instead.

 - Use your best judgment and how well you know your child and her capabilities.
 A child who can climb a playground structure won’t need as much guidance as one who still can’t.

 - Give your child age-appropriate opportunities.
 A one-year-old won’t be able to do crafts on her own, much less use scissors.
 But she can play in her room with age-appropriate toys.
 Likewise, a toddler can play in the tot area at the park, but might not do too well playing in the big kids playground.
+(Get ideas for playful things to do with a one-year-old.)

 - Weigh the benefits and downsides of your presence.
 There’s still a chance your child will fall, even after you’ve decided she’s more than capable.
 But what’s better: to project your fear and hover over her for the slight chance she’ll fall?
 Or projecting the confidence you have about her abilities?
 Be present when you’re needed.
 And if you’re not, it’s best to step aside.